Last Updated on May 11, 2021

 - If you finance your vehicle, you’ll also likely pay financing fees and additional interest on the loan.

-- Fuel costs can also add up quickly and will vary greatly depending on if you opt to buy a gas guzzler or something more fuel-efficient.
+- Fuel costs can also add up quickly.
+It will vary greatly depending on if you opt to buy a gas guzzler or something more fuel-efficient.

 The bottom line